riannawash/LiftLab_TextTech/README.md

 - Open a terminal in the directory containing the following script: python liftlab.py

 To Use:
-Searching by Muscle Group -
-Enter 'muscle' when prompted for the search type.
+- Searching by Muscle Group: Enter 'muscle' when prompted for the search type.
 Input the desired muscle group (e.g., 'abs', 'arms').
-Searching by Workout Name -
-Enter 'workout' when prompted for the search type.
+- Searching by Workout Name: Enter 'workout' when prompted for the search type.
 Input the name of the workout you want to search for (e.g., 'push-ups', 'squats').
-Exiting the Program -
-Enter 'exit' when prompted for the search type to exit the program.
+- Exiting the Program: Enter 'exit' when prompted for the search type to exit the program.

 I welcome your feedback and contributions to enhance the functionality and user experience of LiftLab.